Global Health Expenditure Database

 Search

-Together with the data publication, we also released the annual report Global spending on health—Coping with the pandemic".
+Together with the data publication, WHO also released the annual report "Global spending on health— Emerging from the Pandemic".

 For any queries, please contact: nha@who.int